okteto/samples/movies/README.md

 $ okteto run okteto/movies:api
 ```

-This command deploys the API express serverin your Okteto Space.
+This command deploys the API express server in your Okteto Space.

 Go back to your browser and refresh the page.
 You'll see how the front-end is now populated with all the movies information.